kmcphie/ts-vis/README.md

 A data story about Taylor Swift's music and impact.
 Created for Harvard's CS 171.
 Joanna Bai, Sraavya Sambara, Katherine McPhie.

 # Overview
 This data story is a deep dive analysis into the discography of Taylor Swift, the greatest pop star of our time, and possibly of all time.
-From her career spanning nearly two decades and ten records (14 records if you include Swift’s latest re-recording project), this data story includes visualizations that display Swift’s artistry and identify patterns and outliers in her catalog.
+From her career spanning nearly two decades and ten records (14 records if you include Swift’s latest re-recording project), this data story includes visualizations that display Swift’s artistry and identifies patterns and outliers in her catalog.

 # Visualizations